dell/omnia/docs/FAQ.md

 3. Verify that the downloaded .iso file is valid and correct.
 4. Delete the Cobbler container using `docker rm -f cobbler` and rerun `control_plane.yml`.

+## How to enable DHCP routing on Compute Nodes:

+To enable routing, update the `primary_dns` and `secondary_dns` in `base_vars` with the appropriate IPs (hostnames are currently not supported).
+For compute nodes that are not directly connected to the internet (ie only host network is configured), this configuration allows for internet connectivity.

 ## Why does PXE boot fail with tftp timeout or service timeout errors?
 Potential Causes:
 * RAID is configured on the server.